 Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Many Malaysian business owners assume their landlord's insurance covers everything.
-This is a common and costly mistake.
-Your landlord's fire insurance policy typically covers the building structure only.
-It does not cover your office furniture, computers, stock, renovations, or liability to visitors.
+It doesn't, and most offices lease.
+Your landlord's fire policy covers the building structure only.
+It does not cover your office furniture, computers, renovations, or your liability to visitors.

-This guide breaks down every type of office insurance available in Malaysia, explains who needs what, and helps you build the right coverage package for your business.
+This guide breaks down every part of the office package, explains who needs what, and helps you build the right cover for your premises type, tenant objection and all.

 What Does Your Landlord's Insurance Actually Cover?